mymro/oebb-api/README.md

 --- | ---
 value: | name of the station
 id  | no idea
-extId | used in other queries; same as number type | number representing the type typeStr | the type as string xcoord | longitude ycoord |latitude
+extId | used in other queries; same as number (not quite shure if the really are the same all the time) type | int representing the type typeStr | the type as string xcoord | longitude ycoord |latitude